hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 With that, he walked away, blending into the churning crowd.

-Now, what the hell was that?
-The cacophony of thought threads battered against the gates of Irena’s mind.
+_Now, what the hell was that?_ The cacophony of thought threads battered against the gates of Irena’s mind.
 She wove through the press of people toward the edge, her nose accosted by perfume and sweat, the air suddenly cool on her skin despite the heat of the crowd.
-She shivered, feeling pain slowly blossoming through her soles.
-The first is a warning…
+She shivered, feeling pain slowly blossoming through her soles. _The first is a warning…_

 She caught Yuna’s face among the guests by the edge of the dance floor, draped in a hot pink gown reminiscent of rose petals, her gaze itinerant, distracted from a chatting Chaeryong and Lia beside her.
 Irena couldn’t help but smile at the dreamy glow haloing her friend, starry-eyed and beatific at once as she made her way over.

 “Looking for somebody?”

 With a small jump of startlement, Yuna turned to Irena, a grin spreading on her alluring face.
-“Irena\!
-By the gods, you look gorgeous\!”
+“Irena!
+By the gods, you look gorgeous!”

 “If it isn’t the queen praising the handmaiden,” Irena said.
 “Found any emperors to bring to their knees yet?”